TuneBot/White/docs/UIItems.md

 	treeNode.IsExpanded; //Return the state expansion state

 ## DateTimePicker
-Currently it supports only Date and not the time.
-Since there is no native support for DateTimePicker in UIAutomation for setting the value, White uses keyboard to set the value.
+Currently for DateTimePicker White supports only Date and not the time since there is no native support for DateTimePicker in UIAutomation.
+To set the value, White uses the keyboard.
 When the value is set it enters the value, without opening the calendar.
 Hence it is important for it to know the DateFormat.
 There are two ways to set the date.

 	DateTimePicker dateTimePicker = window.Get<DateTimePicker>("dob");
 	dateTimePicker.Date = DateTime.Now.AddMonth(1);

-In this case DateTimePicker would use the configured DateFormat (in case no explicit configuration it uses default format based on the current culture).
+In this case DateTimePicker would use the configured DateFormat (in the situation there is no explicit configuration it uses default format based on the current culture).

 	DateTimePicker dateTimePicker = window.Get<DateTimePicker>("dob");
 	dateTimePicker.SetDate(DateTime.Now.AddMonth(1), DateFormat.YearDayMonth);